martenframework/marten/docs/docs/models-and-databases/reference/fields.md

 ### `big_int`

-A `big_int` field allows to persist 64-bit integers.
+A `big_int` field allows persisting 64-bit integers.
 In addition to the [common field options](#common-field-options), such fields support the following arguments:

 #### `auto`

 The `auto` argument auto-increment for the considered database column.
 Defaults to `false`.

-This argument will be used mainly when defining integer IDs that autmatically increment:
+This argument will be used mainly when defining integer IDs that automatically increment:

 ```crystal
 class MyModel < Marten::Model